 Are you open to sharing some of the ones you've experimented with absolutely regularly?

-Of course.
-I take quite a few peptides.
-BPC 1 57 is something that's great for gut health and inflammation.
-I cycle on that cycle off of it.
-I always take a growth hormone peptide, either ipamorelin, sermorelin, cjc.
-I’m on a lower dose of semaglutide, it's a GLP1 medication that has taken us by storm.
+I always take a growth hormone peptide like Sermorelin to maintain muscle strength.
+I’m on a lower dose of Semaglutide for weight loss, it's a GLP1 medication that has taken us by storm.
 There's actually a global shortage on semaglutide.
 And why?
 Because it is a game changer for weight loss.
 It slows down the digestive tract and it's a phenomenal, phenomenal drug.
 It's FDA approved.
-And then I take one for mental health called semax.
-It's a nootropic peptide that helps with anxiety and stress and neuro cognition.
+It's a nootropic peptide that helps with anxiety and stress and neurocognitive function.

 Let’s talk about women and testosterone, because I feel like women often don't think about optimizing their testosterone, but it seems like this can be a big piece.